mrishu/next-word-prediction/README.md

 Three Language Models have been used:
 1. Trigram Language Model with Backoff
 2. LSTM Language Model
-3. BiLSTM Language Model

-All three have been trained on "Time Machine" by H.G.
+They have been trained on "Time Machine" by H.G.
 Wells.
 The text is saved as "time_machine.txt".

 ## Results
 Initial context: `this is`